Payment succeeded. Customer still has no access. Now what?

 Silent background job failures

-Your webhook returned 200.
-The queued job ran.
-But the business effect never completed.
-SendPromptly catches this because it waits for your result, not just your receipt.
+Your webhook returned 200 and the queue accepted the job — but the business effect never completed.
+SendPromptly catches this because it waits for the outcome, not just the receipt.

-Stripe shows delivery.
+Stripe and Shopify show delivery.
 SendPromptly tracks fulfillment.
 These are not the same thing.

-Best practice is to accept Stripe events quickly and process asynchronously.
-That means the effect happens after the 200 — outside Stripe's view entirely.
+Best practice is to accept payment events quickly and process asynchronously.
+That means the effect happens after the 200 — outside the payment provider's view entirely.

 Your app owns the business effect

-Stripe owns the payment.
+Stripe and Shopify own the payment.
 You own what happens after.
 SendPromptly instruments that gap and gives your team visibility and a safe way to repair it.

 Built for small SaaS teams

-SendPromptly is designed for 1–3 engineer teams with custom Stripe fulfillment logic who cannot afford to build internal incident tooling from scratch.
+Designed for 1–3 engineer teams with custom Stripe or Shopify fulfillment logic who cannot afford to build internal incident tooling from scratch.
+More payment providers are coming.

 Laravel, Node, Rails, or any stack